mrduhart/robota/_posts/2019-09-28-post-markdown.md

 ---
 title: Markdown Sample Post
 date: 2019-09-28 21:00:00 -06:00
+image: post.png
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ante metus dictum at tempor commodo ullamcorper.
-In cursus turpis massa tincidunt.
+Ante metus dictum at tempor commodo ullamcorper. <!--more--> In cursus turpis massa tincidunt.
 Blandit cursus risus at ultrices mi tempus imperdiet.

 > Quisque sagittis purus sit amet volutpat consequat mauris.
 Dignissim suspendisse in est ante in.
 Orci a scelerisque purus semper eget duis at.
 Ante in nibh mauris cursus mattis molestie a iaculis at.

 Text can be **bold**, _italic_, or ~~strikethrough~~.

-[Link to another page]({{ site.url | append: site.baseurl }}).
+[Link to another page]({{ site.url }}).
 And some text next to it.

 There should be whitespace between paragraphs.